Saltwater River Rail Bridge

-Construction
+Significantly repaired in 1814, a new two-span steel plate girder bridge opened in 1976, adjacent to and upstream of the original bridge, to carry the commuter rail Sunbury line; and another girder bridge completed adjacent to and downstream, was completed in 2012.

+The original bridge was added to the Victorian Heritage Register on 24 October 1996 in recognition of its historic and scientific importance; and was included on a wider listing of the Mount Alexander - Murray Valley Railway Line on the now defunct Register of the National Estate on an unknown date.

+Description

-Construction of the Bendigo and Williamstown railways by the Melbourne, Mount Alexander and Murray River Railway Company was commenced under a private joint stock company in 1854.
-However, difficulties in raising finance led to its takeover by the Victorian Colonial government in 1856, and the establishment of the Victorian Railways Department to build and operate the main line railways.
-The chief engineer of the line's construction, George Christian Darbyshire, reported in November 1856, that drawings and specifications for the wrought iron bridge over the Saltwater River had been sent to England on 25 June 1856, and that the drawings and specifications for the masonry of the bridge were also well advanced.
+Construction of the Bendigo and Williamstown railways by the Melbourne, Mount Alexander and Murray River Railway Company commenced under a private joint stock company in 1854.
+However, difficulties in raising finance led to its takeover by the Victorian Colonial government in 1856, and the establishment of the Department of Railways to build and operate the main line railways.
+The chief engineer of the line's construction, George Christian Darbyshire, reported in November 1856, that drawings and specifications for the wrought iron bridge over the Saltwater River (Note: The earlier name for the Maribyrnong River; also sometimes recorded as the "Salt Water River".) had been sent to England on 25 June 1856, and that the drawings and specifications for the masonry of the bridge were also well advanced.

 The bluestone abutments were designed by William Bryson.

 The specification for the wrought iron tubular box girder bridge to a design developed and fabricated by William Fairbairn & Sons of Manchester were:

 " ...one span of two hundred feet in the clear between the piers, and to consist of three wrought iron tubular girders, each of two hundred feet clear span, supported upon two stone piers twenty-one feet six inches above high water level.
 Each girder is to have eight feet bearing each end upon the piers, making the total length of each girder two hundred and sixteen feet.
 The girders are to be placed parallel to each other, and fifteen feet nine inches apart.
 The roadway is to be carried upon longitudinal sleepers resting upon, and bolted to the angleirons of the cross bearers.
 The cross bearers are to be of wrought iron, in one length, reaching from outside to outside girder, and riveted to the bottoms of the outside girders, and riveted and bolted also to the centre girder."

-The bridge was completed in December 1858 and load tested on 7 January 1859, six days before the official line opening, with two engines each hauling six wagons loaded with iron rail chairs.
+The bridge was completed in December 1858 at a cost of c.A£80,000, and load-tested on 7 January 1859 with two (steam) engines each hauling six wagons loaded with iron rail chairs.
+The bridge was officially opened by the Governor of Victoria on 13 January 1859.